I wrote a sci-fi book about AI before chatGPT came out. Now what?

 What’s the book about?

-If neuro knowledge is a vast, carefully curated palace full of the most delicate paintings (see e.g. Damasio’s Self Comes to Mind, a book I leaned on a lot), then I broke into that palace in the dead of night with a swagbag, cut as many pictures out of frames with a stanley knife as I could and scarpered before the cops arrived.
-From that, I’ve tried to …
+Now, I’m very very not a neuroscientist.
+But this is fiction, so here’s what I did.
+If brain knowledge is a vast, carefully curated palace full of the most subtle, inscrutable paintings (see e.g. Damasio’s amazing Self Comes to Mind, a book I leaned on a lot), then I broke into that palace at 3am with a swagbag, cut as many pictures out of frames with a Stanley knife as I could and scarpered before the cops arrived.

 AI is regularly the MacGuffin in movies (latest example) but it’s also become a policy and economy MacGuffin.
 “How to improve productivity?
 AI.
 How to make public services better?
 AI.
 How can I stop my male pattern balding?
 AI.”
 Etc. Every second article on LinkedIn is now either “AI must be resisted / resistance is futile” (see Ursula von der Leyen for example of the latter).